SolidOS/solidos/README.md

 Read more about the current SolidOS 🌟 vision, goals 🎯, and roadmap 🚗 on the [SolidOS project Pod](https://solidos.solidcommunity.net/Team/docs/SolidOSNorthStar.html).

-_**Note:** SolidOS is also known under names like (default) Data Browser or Databrowser and at times as mashlib._ It depends on which flavour of SolidOS you refer to:
+_**Note:** SolidOS is also known by names like Data Browser (default) or Databrowser, and at times as mashlib._ Which name is used depends on which flavour of SolidOS you are referring to:

 - The SolidOS Databrowser Frontend - a frontend for Solid Servers like [solidcommunity.net](https://solidcommunity.net), represented by this codebase;
 - The SolidOS Databrowser Webapp - a stand-alone web app served from mashlib: [https://solidos.github.io/mashlib/dist/browse.html](https://solidos.github.io/mashlib/dist/browse.html);